MarkAdell/personal-website/content/blog/ted-lasso-life-lessons.md

 - Get comfortable being uncomfortable.
 - Don't take things personally.
 - Be a goldfish.
-- Vulnerability is a strength, not a weakness.
+- Being vulnerable, especially with the right people, is a strength not a weakness.
 - Be accountable for your mistakes.
 - Embrace change.
 - All people are different people.